-This command updates search index for specified entities.
-The command requires two arguments - class name (short notation or FQCN) and a list of identifiers (at least one is required).
-If the specified entity exists, then the corresponding search index data will be updated.
+This command updates the search index for specified entities.
+The command requires two arguments - a class name (short notation or FQCN) and a list of identifiers (at least one is required).
+The corresponding search index data will be updated if the specified entity exists.
 If it does not, index data will be removed.
 This command is used for queued indexation.

 Single entity indexation:

-php bin/console oro:search:index OroUserBundle:User 1 Started index update for entities.
+php bin/console oro:search:index AcmeDemoBundle:Question 1 Started index update for entities.

 Multiple entities indexation:

 This command performs full reindexation of all entities.
-It has one optional argument that allows to reindex only entities of the specified type.
+It has one optional argument that allows reindexing only the entities of the specified type.

-Reindexation itself might take a lot of time for a big amount of data, so it is recommended to run it by schedule (e.g, once a day).
+Reindexation can take a lot of time for a significant amount of data, so running it by schedule (e.g., once a day) is recommended.

 Reindexation of all entities: